In my opinion there are a few characteristics that make for a perfect holiday appetizer:

 Making the Rounds

-There’s no real secret to making these guys.
+There’s no real secret to making these Sweet Potato Rounds.
 My only tips are to make sure you cut the rounds thick enough so they aren’t flimsy after they bake.
 Also, I actually like to leave the skin on which gives the rounds some structure.

 Once you slice the rounds, lay them out on a few baking sheets and drizzle them with olive oil and a big pinch of salt and pepper.

-Bake these suckers at 350 degrees F. for about 15 minutes.
+Bake these Sweet Potato Rounds at 350 degrees F. for about 15 minutes.
 Then flip them and bake them for another 15-20 minutes until they are tender and browned around the edges.

 These are perfect!